 Thus, we’ve curated a list of effective tips that might help make business finances easier to track:

 Having a business bank account helps separate your business expenses from personal expenses.
-It also ensures you will not run into trouble with the IRS for fraudulent or misrepresented expenses.
+It also ensures that you will not encounter trouble with the IRS for fraudulent or misrepresented expenses.

 Here are some other benefits of opening a business bank account: